trans-travel/trans-travel/us/ks.md

 locker rooms, showers, etc.  Random and targeted attacks may occur, and trans people who report these attacks can expect to be misgendered by officials and public institutions.

+Should a trans person interact with state government, they should be expected to be treated in every way based on their sex assigned at birth.
+Note that law enforcement generally has access to previous identification issued in other states, and thus having identification changed in another state is likely not sufficient to protect a trans person.

 ## Resources